Plaxidia/Java-Oop-/README.md

 # Java--Practice
-This repisotory consist of 5 plus files in which i practised different concepts and topics of java.
+This repisotory consist of 5 plus files in which i practised different concepts and topics of java

-The concepts/topics are as follows
-1. introduction to java and basic programming
+# 1. introduction to java and basic programming

-2.Object-Oriented Programming
+# 2.Object-Oriented Programming

-3.Exeptions and file handling
+# 3.Exeptions and file handling